fluxo-kt/fluxo-kmp-conf/README.md

 ### Build and development notes

 - **REQUIRES ENABLED GIT SYMLINKS** for the project to work correctly **during plugin development**!
+  - *not needed for the plugin usage!*
-  - Usually it's already enabled on Linux or macOS.
+  - Usually it’s already enabled on Linux or macOS.
   - On Windows, see [this doc](https://github.com/git-for-windows/git/wiki/Symbolic-Links) for more info.
 - See [CONTRIBUTING.md](CONTRIBUTING.md) for more info on how to contribute.